 If the permittee monitors any parameter more frequently than required by the permit, using an approved test procedure or as specified in the permit, the result of this monitoring shall be included in the calculation and reporting of data to the Division.

-Self-monitoring samples taken in compliance with the monitoring requirements specified below shall be taken at the following location(s): Outfall 300I, at a representative point prior to biological treatment.
+Self-monitoring samples taken in compliance with the monitoring requirements specified below shall be taken at the following location(s): 3001, at a representative location following preliminary treatment and prior to biological treatment.